Thomzoy/polars-nightly-build/README.md

 # Nightly build of Polars's main branch

-Each build is available in a dedicated branch named `nightly-YYYYMMDD`, with `YYYYMMDD` being the date of the build
+Each build is available in a dedicated branch/tag named `nightly-YYYYMMDD`, with `YYYYMMDD` being the date of the build

 ## How to use
 ### 1. Using last available build